About those satellites...

 As for the changing/shrinking constellation of NASA TDRSS satellites--they have been TDRS F3, TDRS F4 (until it was retired in 2011), TDRS F5 (scheduled for retirement in December 2014--1 December 2014 USAP service announcement), and TDRS F6--a second antenna terminal, the 4-meter SPTR-2 (South Pole TDRS Relay) link was completed during the 2008-09 summer (right, a construction photo from Dave Smith; here are more), and here is an April 2009 USAP page with a link to an Antarctic Sun article--lots more info.
 These satellites often are available for much shorter periods on an ever-changing schedule, and at a greater expense to NSF.
 They provide a 5 Mbps IP data link, and a separate 150 Mbps one-way (northbound) link for bulk science data.
 Not all of the "above-the-horizon" time (what typically appeared on the old scroll satellite availability page) is actually available to USAP--the program aims for about 4 hours per day, and at one time this created a complex daily scheduling job for a friend in Denver.
 Here's the USAP information page about the TDRSS systems.

 During the 2009-10 summer some field tests were conducted using the Intelsat/Paradigm/Astrium-operated Skynet-4C British military satellite, which was slowly increasing in visibility at Pole.
-Here is the October 2009 contract award announcement, a 2010 announcement from Intelsat, and a more detailed 2010 Intelsat report on the initial testing (interestingly, these satellites use the Oakhanger ground station southeast of London in the UK--while working for Ford Aerospace I visited that station in 1980 as part of a US Air Force satellite contract I was then involved with...and Philco-Ford, a predecessor to Ford Aerospace, actually manufactured the first Skynet satellites in the 1960s).
-The Pole equipment was designed, some equipment was bought (January 2011 SPAWAR request for information), a dish and receiving system was installed in the large radome with the GOES dish during the 2011-12 austral summer (Skynet and GOES are in opposite directions), and USAP bought time on the satellite.
+In October 2009 a sole-source contract was awarded to Intelsat for use of this satellite.
+Here is the award announcement, an archived 2010 case study announcement from Intelsat, and a more detailed archived March 2010 Intelsat news release on the initial testing (interestingly, these satellites use the Oakhanger ground station southeast of London in the UK--while working for Ford Aerospace I visited that station in 1980 as part of a US Air Force satellite contract I was then involved with...and Philco-Ford, a predecessor to Ford Aerospace, actually manufactured the first Skynet satellites in the 1960s).
+The Pole equipment was designed, some equipment was bought (January 2011 SPAWAR request for information about equipment), a dish and receiving system was installed in the large radome with the GOES dish during the 2011-12 austral summer (Skynet and GOES are in opposite directions), and USAP bought time on the satellite.
 But when the installation was completed, the satellite could not be located.
 Turns out that the Skynet orbit had been adjusted so that it was behind MAPO, so the earth station would need to be relocated.
 Instead, arrangements were used to use a different satellite from the same family, NATO-IVB, and tests were conducted successfully during the 2012 winter.
 For a time it was being accessed using the antenna in the GOES radome (left, photo of the 2.4 meter dish from Bartley Davis), and the NATO-IVB satellite was added to the Pole weekly satellite schedule in March 2014.
 I'm not sure of what ensued, but in any case Pole is now using the Skynet-4C for more than 4 hours per day with the antenna pictured at left.
 Skynet-4C was launched in 1990 from French Guiana, while NATO-IVB was launched from Cape Canaveral in 1993.
-The various Skynet and NATO-4 satellites are now operated by Airbus Secure Communications, a part of the Airbus consortium (a bit more info about the constellation).
+The various Skynet and NATO-4 satellites are now operated by Airbus Secure Communications, a part of the Airbus consortium (their archived page about the constellation).
 The NATO-IVB satellite is still available for use as well, but this would require a new antenna installation at Pole.
 Here's the USAP information page about the Skynet satellites and the terminal at Pole.

 Until midwinter 2016, in addition to NATO-IVB, Skynet, and various TDRSS satellites, Pole was using GOES-3, which provided a 1.5 Mbps inbound and 1024 Kbps outbound data rate for about 6 hours a day.
 But during 2015 tests were conducted on a Defense Satellite Communications System (DSCS) satellite which was slowly drifting into view.
 Then, on 29 June 2016 NSF announced that the GOES-3 satellite was being decommissioned...and being replaced by the much-better-bandwidth DSCS-3-B7 satellite.
 More information on the demise of GOES is here...and here's an October 2016 Lockheed-Martin press release describing implementation of the DSCS satellite.
 Meanwhile, the DSCS satellite had been added to the weekly satellite schedule in June 2016.
 Here is the USAP information page about the DSCS satellite and antenna systems.
 At right is a photo (from Mike Rice) of the 2.4 meter dish currently being used for DSCS, this is also inside the large GOES radome.

-A significant upgrade to what we once knew as the MARISAT-GOES terminal was begun in 2016-17 (more info) to improve its capability to handle DSCS-3-B7 traffic--presumably that project will be completed in 2017-18.
-Meanwhile, the DSCS satellite was unavailable due to some major issues with the terminal in Christchurch...apparently major enough to require special NSF funding (approved) and ITAR approval.
+Between mid-March and mid-July 2017, the DSCS satellite was unavailable due to major issues with the terminal in Christchurch, including failure of that antenna's elevation drive.
+The issues proved major enough to require special NSF funding and ITAR approvals to allow the necessary hardware to be shipped from the U.S. to New Zealand.
 AARGH!
-In 2018-19 the project was continuing with the erection of a new radome next to the RF building (right, photo from Ryan Dyer) (more info)...I'm thinking that the 2.4 meter Skynet and DSCS antennas will be relocated from the large GOES radome to this structure so that they can be used without interference from the 9-meter dish when it is reactivated for DSCS.
+Later, a significant upgrade to what we once knew as the MARISAT-GOES terminal was begun in 2017-18 (more info) to improve its capability to handle DSCS-3-B7 traffic.
+In 2018-19 the project was continuing with the erection of a new radome next to the RF building (right, photo from Ryan Dyer) (more info).
+At least one of the 2.4 meter Skynet and DSCS antennas was relocated from the large GOES radome to this structure so that it can be used without interference from the 9-meter dish when it is reactivated for DSCS.

 In addition to the larger geosynchronous satellites there is, of course, Iridium, which is always available for official/emergency phone calls.
 Additionally there is a data link consisting of 12 Iridium phones, each capable of a 2400 bps data link, which are multiplexed to produce a 28 kbps data link.
 For a time USAP used this for 24/7 email (for small emails <50k or so), but that has been discontinued.
 More recently, the IceCube project has implemented other mail/text systems using Iridium.
 Here is USAP's information page about the Iridium system.
 Other resources linked here: